 Note that a lack of signs does not necessarily relieve a driver of criminal liability if the speeding caused $1,000 or more in property damage or injury to a construction worker.

-The fine for driving too fast in a work area is twice the amount of speeding elsewhere.2
+The fine for driving a motor vehicle too fast in a work area is twice the amount of speeding elsewhere.2

 Learn more about Nevada work zone penalties.

-It is very possible, especially if the driver does not have a history of traffic tickets.
-Having an attorney is usually the best bet for getting moving violations reduced or possibly dismissed.
+It is very possible, especially for a first offense, a second offense, or possibly a subsequent offense for violating traffic laws.
+Having an attorney is usually the best bet for getting moving traffic violations reduced or possibly dismissed.

-5. How many demerit points will speeding in work areas put on my driver’s license in Nevada?
+5. How many demerit points will go on my driver’s license?

 Predictably, the Nevada DMV puts more demerit points on a person’s license the faster they speed:

 |Miles per hour (mph) above the speed limit in Nevada||Nevada DMV Demerit Points|

 Demerit points are not forever.
 They remain on driver’s licenses for only one (1) year before disappearing.
 But having twelve (12) or more demerit points will results in a six (6) month driver’s license suspension.
 So people with speeding tickets should consider trying to get them reduced to a non-moving violation, with carries no demerit points.5